are you a plant-based dieter or intuitive eater?

 Shift your perspective on holiday stress

-We have the power to shape our own reality through our perspective.
+We have some power to shape our own reality through our perspective.
 When you constantly search situations for imperfections, then the imperfections are what you’ll see.
 Alternatively, if you look for what’s going well, then the good parts will stand out.
 By focusing on the good, you start to see your life as more abundant.

 If it isn’t natural for you to see the glass half full, don’t worry.
 With practice, it will eventually become automatic.
 Choosing a positive perspective does NOT mean that you ignore what’s not working.
 It simply means that even in difficult moments, you choose to find the good: lessons learned or people in your life who support you.